Stage Lighting 101 — Everything You Need to Know

 • Budget: Stay within your financial limits.
 Focus on quality equipment that meets your core needs.

-• Power Requirements: Stage lighting can draw a lot of power, especially with high-intensity lights.
+• Power Requirements: Stage lighting can draw much power, especially with high-intensity lights.
 Before setting up, ensure the venue can handle the load.

 • Safety: Lights get hot, and they’re often hung above performers.
-Make sure everything is secured properly to avoid accidents.
+Make sure everything is secured correctly to avoid accidents.

 Final Thoughts